 The Switch > Monitor > DHCP Servers page displays information about any DHCP Servers seen by Meraki Switches on the LAN.
 From this page Administrators can configure Email Alerts to be sent when a new DHCP server is detected on the network, block specific devices from being allowed to pass DHCP traffic through the switches, and see information about any currently active or allowed DHCP servers on the network.

-Warning: These features only apply to switches which are NOT bound to a configuration template
+Warning: The Email Alert feature only applies to switches which are NOT bound to a configuration template

 The Email Alerts dropdown menu can be used to enable Email Alerts to be sent to Administrators when a switch detects a new DHCP server on the network.
 This can also be configured from the Network-wide > Configure > Alerts page, under the Switch heading.
 Additionally, the Network-wide > Configure > Alerts page can be used to specify which Administrators receive these alerts.